Taş Köprü (stone bridge) located 2km from Çatalsöğüt. Photo: Serkan Yeşilyurt

-Krinita (Grk: Η Κρηνίτα, Trk: Çatalsöğüt) was the largest of the Christian villages in the Pontian province of Of, and comprised 70 houses and 350 residents.
-A second source states that the village comprised 65 houses of which 54 were Greek.
-The church was dedicated to the Brigadiers Michael and Gabriel.
-The large 3 story school which at the time had 8 classes, was the pride of the province, and was maintained by the village's residents.
+Krinita (Gr: Κρηνίτα, Tr: Çatalsöğüt) was the largest of the Christian villages in the Pontic province of Of, and comprised 70 houses and 350 residents.
+One source states that 4/5 of the houses in the village belonged to Greeks.
+The village's church was dedicated to the brigadiers Michael and Gabriel.

-The main form of employment for it's residents was agriculture, although some were active merchants and others were metallurgists and made metal farming tools.
-As was common in many parts of the eastern region of Pontus, many fled to neighbouring Russia overnight, during the cover of dark.
+The main form of employment for it's residents was agriculture although some were active merchants and others metallurgists who made farming tools.
+As was common in many parts of the eastern region of Pontus, many fled to neighboring Russia during times of persecution.

-When the Turks began the general slaughter of the Christians of the Of province, the first village to fall victim was Krinita.
+When the Turkish Nationalists began the persecution of the Christians in the Of province, the first village to fall victim was Krinita.

 * The Encyclopaedia of Pontian Hellenism